-You go up to the truck, place your order in the window, and within a few minutes you'll have a scrumptious looking plate of shrimp ready to be devoured.
+You go up to the truck, place your order in the window, and within a few minutes, you'll have a scrumptious-looking plate of shrimp ready to be devoured.

 All the cooking is done inside the truck, and there's usually a few or more benches and tables so you can eat right then and there.